learn-co-curriculum/dsc-introduction-to-decision-trees/README.md

 We need to determine the attribute that __best__ classifies the training data, we use this attribute at the root of the tree.
 At each node, we repeat this process creating further splits, until a leaf node is achieved , i.e. all data gets classified.
 > This means we are performing top-down, greedy search through the space of possible decision trees.

-In ordert identify the best attribute for ID3 classification trees, we use the "Information Gain" criteria.
-Information gain (IG) measures how much “information” a feature gives us about the class.
+In order to identify the best attribute for ID3 classification trees, we use the "Information Gain" criteria.
+Information gain (IG) measures how much "information" a feature gives us about the class.
 Decision Trees always try to maximize the Information gain.
 So an attribute with highest Information gain will tested/split first.

 Let's move on to the next lesson where we shall look into this criteria with simple examples.